mozilla/pkipolicy/rootstore/policy.md

 directly or transitively chain to a certificate included in Mozilla’s root program:

-1. MUST be audited in accordance with
-Mozilla’s Root Store Policy.
+* MUST be audited in accordance with Mozilla’s Root Store Policy.
 If the subordinate CA has a currently valid audit report at the time of creation of the certificate, it MUST appear on the subordinate CA's next periodic audit reports.
-2. MUST be publicly disclosed in the
-CCADB by the CA that has their certificate included in Mozilla’s root program.
+* MUST be publicly disclosed in the CCADB by the CA that has their certificate included in Mozilla’s root program.
 The CA with a certificate included in Mozilla’s root program MUST disclose this information within a week of certificate creation, and before any such subordinate CA is allowed to issue certificates.
 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.
-3. MUST be added to the relevant CP/CPS before issuing certificates.

 ## 6. Revocation ##